smortezapoor/similaritymodeling/README.md

 # Similarity Modeling
 Project of the similarity modeling course

-This project intends to detect the moment of jumping in a sky diving simulator, called "TU Jump Into The Future".
+This project intends to detect the moment of jumping in a sky diving simulator, called "[TU Jump Into The Future]".

 ### How to run

+In order to be able to run this application, there are some prerequisits to be met.
+Following is the list of required softwares and packages to be installed before running this application.

+* hi

 ### Architecture